ch4del/algolia-restuarantGuide/README.md

 ## Task2

-You can find my asnwers to the questions [here](task2/customerquestions.md).
+You can find my asnwers to the questions [this customerquestions](task2/customerquestions.md).

 ## Available Scripts